User Manual

 Latitude and Longitude values must be in “Decimal” format.

-The Maps element opens the map screen and displays other locations even when latitude and longitude values are Null (empty).
+The Maps element opens the map screen and displays other locations even when the latitude and longitude values are Null (empty).

 Getting Location